Lacking consensus on retirement withdrawal strategies

 William Bengen, a financial planner with a background in aeronautical engineering, was the father of the 4% rule – stress-testing over decades what a safe withdrawal rate might be.

 to weather any sort of market storm that includes a Great Depression or a Great Recession retirees should withdraw no more than 4% of their portfolio in any given year.

 This seems appropriate so I have little issue with the 4% rule.

 I suspect aspiring retirees however might have to account for various headwinds in the coming decade though.
-Rising healthcare costs, lower portfolio growth and cuts to various government programs top the list of my future expectations.
+Rising healthcare costs, lower portfolio growth, inflation and cuts to various government programs top the list of my future expectations.

 Choosing a retirement income strategy is not easy but I’m confident a mix of fixed-income, available cash savings and owning dividend-producing securities with growth-oriented ETFs is the way to go for us.